Doing Mediation Online? Read Our Tips From a Top Family Mediator

 - If you need to have a break, that is fine.
 Just ask.
 If you move away from the camera, the mediator will pause the meeting.
 Please, do not walk around the house holding your phone or tablet.

 - You must engage with the mediator and look at the screen.
 This is the only way that online family mediation can work successfully.

 - No one should record the meeting.
-The Family Mediation Council have strict rules on recording mediation online and if you do, the mediator must close the session down and consider if further mediation is suitable.
+The Family Mediation Council has strict rules on recording mediation online and if you do, the mediator must close the session down and consider if further mediation is suitable.
 Nothing discussed in mediation can be used at court.